AnyLog-co/documentation/high availability.md

 Notes:
    * For HA, at least 2 operators are assigned to each cluster.
-   * When data is pushed to an Operator, it is assigned to the cluster supported by the Operator and the data will be replicated to all the nodes that support the cluster.
+   * When data is pushed to an Operator, it is assigned to the cluster supported by the Operator, and the data will be replicated to all the Operators that support the cluster.

 ## The Cluster Policy

 HA is based on distributing the data to clusters.
-A cluster is a logical collection of data and each cluster is supported by one or more operators.
+A cluster represents a logical distribution of the data and the collection of clusters represent the complete data set.
+Each cluster is supported by one or more operators.
 Operators are assigned to clusters (each operator can be assigned to only one cluster), and the number of operators assigned to each cluster determine the number of copies of the data hosted by the cluster (all the operators assigned to a cluster maintain the same data).

 Below is an example of a policy declaring a cluster: